-Kevin Sherman, who owns 24 years of collegiate experience as well as an NFL coaching internship with the Denver Broncos, is Pitt's newly appointed wide receivers coach.
+Kevin Sherman, who owns 24 years of collegiate experience as well as an NFL coaching internship with the Denver Broncos, is Pitt's new wide receivers coach.

 Sherman joins Pat Narduzzi's Pitt staff after serving the past two seasons as wide receivers coach at Purdue.
 Sherman is no stranger to the Atlantic Coast Conference having also coached receivers at Virginia Tech (2006-12) and Wake Forest (2001-05).

 "Kevin Sherman is a veteran teacher of wide receiver play," Narduzzi said.
 "He is very familiar with the Atlantic Coast Conference and its various recruiting areas.
 I'm thrilled to bring a great person and an experienced professional like Kevin to Pittsburgh."